Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states it 'get real-time stats for a cache instance' listing specific metrics like memory usage, hit/miss rate, commands/sec, etc. It distinguishes from siblings like cache_get, cache_exists, and cache_ttl by explicitly saying it's not for reading cached values or key-level information.
+The description clearly states the tool retrieves real-time stats for a cache instance and enumerates specific metrics like memory usage, hit/miss rate, commands/sec, connected clients, keyspace info, and uptime.
+It also distinguishes itself from sibling tools by explicitly stating it is not for reading cached values (use cache_get) or key-level info (use cache_exists or cache_ttl).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.